-All cheese is alive and they should be treated as such.
+All cheeses are alive and they should be treated as such

 The flavor of cheese has 3 critical stages and we want to keep them within the first 2 stages at all times.